DI 52530.005 Identification, Notification and Response

 The individual may request inspection of the claim file, and data or documents relied upon by SSA in making a decision as to whether or not an individual is a Grant class member entitled to relief.
 All requests to inspect SSA records must be in writing.

 The individual will have 60 days to review the claim file and/or related documents after SSA notifies him or her that the claim file and/or related documents are available for inspection.
-The claim file and/or related documentation will be available for review at the Harrisburg, Pennsylvania Office of Disability Adjudication and Review.
+The claim file and/or related documentation will be available for review at the Harrisburg, Pennsylvania Office of Hearings Operations.

 The parties will negotiate in good faith to resolve any disputes as to whether the person who has requested review is entitled to a new hearing under the settlement agreement.